sean7512/RestEssentials/README.md

 }
 ```

-### Making a POST Request using a Swift 4 Codable object and getting back a Swift 4 *Codable* object.
+### Making a POST Request using a Swift 4 Codable object and getting back a Swift 4 *Codable* object
 ```swift
 import RestEssentials